Deathlands

-Deathlands is a series of novels published by Gold Eagle Publishing.
-The first novel, Pilgrimage to Hell, was first published in 1986.
-This series of novels was first written by Christopher Lowder, under the pen name Jack Adrian.
-Lowder became ill after developing the plot and writing most of the book.
-Laurence James, under the pen name James Axler, then finished the story.
+Deathlands is a series of novels written by Christopher Lowder under the pseudonym Jack Adrian and published by Gold Eagle Publishing.
+The first novel, Pilgrimage to Hell, was published in 1986.
+This series of novels was written by Lowder until he became ill following his development of the plot and writing most of the book.
+Laurence James, under the pseudonym James Axler, then completed the series.

 The series exists in both an episodic style and a series format.
-Some of the novels can be read out of order, while others are dependent on the previous release.
-There are also a few trilogy sets within the series.
+Some novels can be read as standalone works, while others are dependent on the previous release.
+There are also a few trilogies within the series.